Professional Counselling & Psychotherapy in Worcester

 "Sex in our relationship seems to be over... is there anything we can do about it?"

-"My mum just won't accept that I am gay...I feel so helpless."
+"My mum simply won't accept that I am gay...I feel so helpless."

 Although each person I meet comes with a different story, a fundamental question I hold in mind is 'What has happened to you?', and not 'What's wrong with you?'
-Depression, anxiety, anger, self-doubts... very rarely - if ever - does someone need 'treating' or 'rewiring': instead, we need understanding.
-The kind of understanding that can help us to develop greater self-compassion, and a deeper ability to relate with kindness to our common human vulnerabilities.
+Depression, anxiety, anger, self-doubts... very rarely - if ever - does someone need 'treating' or 'rewiring': instead, understanding is needed - the kind that can help us to develop greater self-compassion, and a deeper ability to relate with kindness to our common human vulnerabilities.